About Michael Phillips

 I prepare every case as though it's going to trial, because that preparation is exactly what creates leverage at the negotiating table.
 With over a hundred jury verdicts behind me, that's not a slogan — it's simply how I work.

-- You work directly with me — the same lawyer from the first call to the last.
+• You work directly with me — the same lawyer from the first call to the last.
 I keep my practice small on purpose so I can give each client real attention.

-- Honest counsel.
+• Honest counsel.
 I'll tell you straight what your case is worth and what's realistic — no false promises, and no scare tactics.

-- Respect, not judgment.
+• Respect, not judgment.
 Good people end up here, and you'll be treated like one from the moment we talk.

 Credentials

-- J.D., Santa Clara University School of Law, 1987 — named Best Oral Advocate
+J.D., Santa Clara University School of Law (1987) — named Best Oral Advocate

-- More than 100 jury trials completed to verdict — from driving offenses to murder
+More than 100 jury trials completed to verdict — from driving offenses to murder

-- Began his career as a public defender
+Began career as a public defender

-- Licensed to practice law in California and Washington
+Licensed to practice law in California and Washington

-- Admitted to the U.S. District Court, Northern District of California
+Admitted to the U.S. District Court, Northern District of California

-- California State Bar No. 181512
+California State Bar No. 181512

 Roots in this community

 I'm not just a lawyer who works here — I live here, and I'm invested in this place.
-I'm an avid Nordic skier and a U.S. Ski & Snowboard certified instructor, and I coach the Nevada Union Nordic ski team.
+I'm an avid Nordic skier and a U.S. Ski & Snowboard certified instructor, and I coach a local Nordic ski team.
 I cross paths with the people I represent at the trailhead, the grocery store, and around town.
 That's part of why I treat my clients the way I do: like neighbors, because they are.
 In a community this size, your reputation and mine both matter, and I don't take either lightly.

 Why this work matters to me